What is dry fire?

 Rule One, “All guns are always loaded,” means that the safety rules ALWAYS apply.
 You must always treat every firearm with the cautious respect you would give it if you knew for sure that it was loaded and able to fire.
 When you follow this rule, even after you have just checked to see that your gun is unloaded, you still never do anything with it that you would not be willing to do with a loaded gun.
 All other safety rules follow from this one cardinal rule.

 Some people apparently believe that merely checking to see the gun is unloaded means you can then treat it like a toy — that you can point it at your friends to pose for a picture, or at your training partners for disarming practice, or at a flimsy interior wall to check trigger function.
 That’s a foolish, foolish idea that kills a certain number of people every single year.
 Never, ever, ever point any gun — loaded or not — at any human being you are not willing to shoot.
 1

-Please note that the word “willing,” as used or implied in the first two rules, does not mean that you really want to shoot a hole in your subflooring, or that you have a great and burning desire to blast that buckeful of dry sand from your safe backstop all over your bedroom carpet.
-It only means that you are aware that your other safety measures may fail, and that you are willing to sacrifice these things if you make a mistake.
-It means you reasonably believe that only minor property damage — not physical or emotional tragedy — will result if you err.
+Please note that the word “willing,” as used or implied in the first two rules, does not mean that you really want to shoot a hole in your subflooring, or that you have a great and burning desire to blast that bucketful of dry sand from your safe backstop all over your bedroom carpet.
+It only means that you are aware that your other safety measures may fail, and that you are willing to sacrifice these items if you make a mistake.
+It means you reasonably believe that only minor property damage — not physical or emotional tragedy — will happen if you err.

 What’s a target?
 A target is anywhere you have deliberately chosen as the best place for a bullet to land in a given situation.
 It can be a piece of paper, a criminal intruder, or a falling steel plate.
 It can be a particular spot on the living room floor, a thick stack of phone books, or a painting hung on a basement wall.
 The important thing is that the target is deliberately chosen.
 Never put your finger on the trigger, for dry fire or for any other reason including disassembling the gun, until you have deliberately chosen the best place for a bullet to land in that situation.

 Rule Four, “Be sure of your target and what is beyond it,” is particularly important when dry firing.
 Because you are following Rule One, you know that the gun in your hand could be deadly.
-So you are not going to point it at a flimsy interior wall which you know would never stop a bullet, or at your own reflection in the bathroom mirror.
+So you are not going to point it at a flimsy interior wall that you know would never stop a bullet, or at your own reflection in the bathroom mirror.
 You won’t dry fire at the TV.
 Instead, you’ll set up a useful target with a safe backstop.
 If you cannot set up a safe backstop your home, you must not dry fire there.

 Below follows one safe dry fire ritual.
 It is a ritual because it must be done the same way every time.
 Doing it the same way every time means that this safe behavior will become habitual behavior.
-Such habitually safe behavior may help prevent a tragic goof if an interruption happens or your attention wanders.
+Habitually safe behavior may help prevent a tragic goof if an interruption happens or your attention wanders.

 Good habitual rituals like the one below can help build redundant layers of safety into your firearms handling skills.

 - Get all the ammunition out of the room and out of sight.
 I even go so far as to lock the door to the room where the ammunition is kept so that it takes several deliberate steps to get the ammunition back together with the gun.
 The classic pattern for a dryfire-related ND is to finish dry firing, reload without thinking, and then take “just one more” dryfire shot with the now-loaded gun.
 By getting the ammunition entirely out of the room, you break that cycle and make it impossible to reload without thinking about it.

 - Choose a safe backstop.
 See suggestions for backstops here.
 If you cannot find a reliable backstop, you must not dry fire.